I-Mab (IMAB): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2020 Nasdaq Initial Public Offering (IPO) Raised approximately $104 million.
-Enhanced global visibility, provided access to US capital markets, and funded further R&D.
+2020 Nasdaq Initial Public Offering (IPO) Raised approximately $104 million, enhancing global visibility and providing capital for US and China clinical programs.

 I-Mab (IMAB) Ownership Structure